charliebarger/record-store/README.md

 ## Description

-Online Record Store that allows users view, create, and Genres and Albums
+Online Record Store that allows users view, create, and delete genres and albums

 > See it Live at [https://whispering-wildwood-65523.herokuapp.com/](https://whispering-wildwood-65523.herokuapp.com/)